graphile/starter/README.md

 Graphile Starter is easy to start and everything is pre-configured as much as possible.

+NOTE: The migration from `graphile/starter`'s NextJS project is incomplete, but this provides a good base for beginning a new Postgraphile/Remix project.
+GraphQL queries, subscriptions, and other core elements all work as expected.
+Some account management and all organization features are missing.

 **Speedy development**: hot reloading, easy debugging, Graphile's [idempotent migration system](https://github.com/graphile/migrate),